FurryCoders/FAAPI/README.md

 * `user_tag: bs4.element.Tag` the user element used to parse information (placeholder, `UserPartial` is filled externally)

+`UserPartial` objects can be directly cast to a dict object and iterated through.

+Comparison with `UserPartial` can be made with either another `UserPartial` or `User` object (the URL names are compared), or a string (the URL name is compared to the given string).

 #### Init

 `__init__(user_tag: bs4.element.Tag = None)`